 Address: Elliott Stables, 39-41 Elliott St, Auckland, 1010, New Zealand

 If you’re craving the tastes of South India, traditional Kerala cuisine is Ela’s core focus.
 Dinner mains include prawn curry, vegetarian dosa, lamb shank curry, and more.
 The restaurant also boasts a variety of vegetarian and gluten-free options.
 It’s part of a dining precinct with a wide range of cuisine offerings.

-Maori settlement in the area of Auckland began thousands of years ago, but Europeans didn’t step foot in New Zealand until the early 19th century.
-The discovery of gold in New Zealand in the 1800s caused an unforeseeable but impactful boom in fortune hunters arriving from places like China and Australia.
-This melting pot of individuals greatly influenced the culture of New Zealand, and who stayed in the region permanently to start their businesses and raise families.
+Maori settlement in the area of Auckland began thousands of years ago.
+In the 1800s, the discovery of gold in New Zealand caused an unforeseeable but impactful boom in fortune hunters from countries like China and Australia.
+This melting pot of individuals greatly influenced the culture of New Zealand, and they stayed in the region permanently to start their businesses and raise families.
 Today, Auckland is New Zealand’s biggest city with over 1.5 million people representing many ethnic origins.

 You’ll find duty-free shopping for souvenirs and other local items at the DFS Galleria Custom House that you can stop in before one of our cruises from Auckland.
 At Britomart, you’ll find fashion boutiques, bookstores, and a variety of shopping.
-Ponsonby is known for designer fashions and design stores that highlight local designers in jewellery, art and interiors.
+Ponsonby is known for designer fashions and shops that highlight local designers in jewelry, art, and interiors.
 Whether you have a retail mission or you’re just window shopping, Auckland’s shopping districts offer homewares, art, and beautiful clothes at all price points.